muratturan19/Smart_Price/README.md

 pip install .[agentic]  # optional AgenticDE support
 ```

+The helper modules under `src/utils` are included automatically when
+installing from the repository.

 `tkinter` must also be available.
 It is typically included with many Python distributions but may require a separate installation on some systems.

 Smart_Price supports **Python 3.8** through **3.12**.